willzhang05/ece4501-final-project/README.md

 # Files
 Slides are in the file `slides.pdf`.
+The report PDF and source are in the `report` directory.
 The demo is here: https://www.youtube.com/watch?v=OmV5wOkYNA8.
 Here are more demo videos (we forgot to push the restart button in the above demo!):
 * https://photos.app.goo.gl/S6xGfBqxbm5okj2Z6